UT-Application-Development-Association/Contribution-Guidelines/README.md

 This will install Windows Subsystem for Linux (**WSL**) for you.
 It is very useful in software development on Windows.
 Follow the steps until you reach the `Uninstalling Linux distros using Settings` section (plz don't uninstall).
 Now you should be able to use Ubuntu (A distribution of Linux) on Windows 10.

 *Note that your windows files are under /mnt/.
-You can use `cd /mnt/c` to access your files in Disk C:*
+You can use `cd /mnt/c` to access your files in Disk C:.
+More info can be found at https://www.howtogeek.com/261383/how-to-access-your-ubuntu-bash-files-in-windows-and-your-windows-system-drive-in-bash/*

 *Note: I strongly recommend to use a terminal emulator for your Ubuntu if you are on Windows.
 Examples: [Terminus](https://eugeny.github.io/terminus/), [Hyper](https://hyper.is/), [ConEmu](https://conemu.github.io/)*